Ackleberry/stm32f3xx_c_scaffold/README.md

 # Porting Scaffold to Other STM32Fx Targets

-While STM32F303RE is the defaulted target, you can use STMCubeMX to generage code for any other STM32Fx device.
+While STM32F303RE is the defaulted target, you can use STMCubeMX to generate code for any other STM32Fx device.
 See the `.ioc` project file in the repository.
 After generating code with STMCubeMX, refer to the table below to copy the variable content from the generated Makefile to the variable in the Rakefile.

 | Makefile | Rakefile |
 |-|-|